robenkleene/design-references/cinema-4d/cinema-4d-pyro.md

 ### Updates

 If the scene is cached, then changing parameters under the `Pyro Emitter` tag will no longer update the simulation.

+To see updates again, toggle off `Object Manager > Pyro Output > Cache > Enabled`.

 To make changes, first go to `Object Manager > Pyro Output > Cache` and choose `Delete Selected Caches`.

 ## Rendering